haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

     20(+5) 9(−1) 18(+4) 3(−4) 8(−1) 1(−5)
-Damage Immunities acid, poison, psychic; bludgeoning, piercing, and slashing from nonmagical attacks that aren’t adamantine Condition Immunities charmed, exhaustion, frightened, paralyzed, petrified, poisoned Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 315
+Damage Immunities acid, poison, psychic; bludgeoning, piercing, and slashing from nonmagical attacks that aren’t adamantine Condition Immunities charmed, exhaustion, frightened, paralyzed, petrified, poisoned

  Senses darkvision 60 ft., passive Perception 9 Languages understands the languages of its creator but can’t speak Challenge 9 (5,000 XP)